mainadennis/php-class-for-php-and-sql-error-logging-into-a-file/README.md

- * Project:  Errorreporting: A PHP class dealing with php errors and writting them in a specified file
+ * Project:  Error reporting: A PHP class dealing with php errors and writting them in a specified file
  * File:     Error.class.php
  *
  * Copyright (c) 2020, Dennis Maina